getodk/collect/CONTRIBUTING.md

         git checkout -b NAME_OF_YOUR_BRANCH

 1. If there is an [issue](https://github.com/opendatakit/collect/issues) corresponding to what you will work on, **comment on it** to say you are addressing it.
+If there is no issue yet, create one to provide background on the problem you are solving.

 1. Once you've made incremental progress towards you goal, commit your changes with a meaningful commit message.
 Use [keywords for closing issues](https://help.github.com/articles/closing-issues-via-commit-messages/) to refer to issues and have them automatically close when your changes are merged.